chxj1992/esolangs/README.md

 # Freak Interpreters

-This is a collection of freak interpreters.
+This is a collection of esoteric language interpreters.
 Just for fun 🤡🎃👽 ~~~

 ### 1. [Befunge](/Befunge93)
 ```